 Is Deferring College Acceptance A Worthwhile Alternative in the Wake of covid-19?

-We at Collegepond would like to share the deferral processes and practices that are being reviewed by leading universities across the globe and how these policy shifts are likely to impact your deferral plans and upcoming admissions cycle.
+We at Collegepond would like to share the deferral processes and practices being reviewed by leading universities across the globe and how these policy shifts will likely to impact your deferral plans and upcoming admissions cycle.

-Under normal circumstances, you can usually defer your enrollment over a year and again depending on the university, you could even retain your seat for as long as two years.
-Considering the COVID-19 situation, some universities such as Harvard are also considering spreading the deferred enrollment over the next two years depending on the number of students requesting a deferment.
+Under normal circumstances, you can usually defer your enrollment over a year and again, depending on the university, you could even retain your seat for as long as two years.
+Considering the COVID-19 situation and underlying challenges, some universities are also considering spreading the deferred enrollment over the next two years, depending on the number of students requesting a deferment.

 We have herewith outlined some of the benefits and shortcomings that you should consider before deciding to defer your enrolment:

 Benefits of deferring: